U.S. Bank Cash+™ Visa Signature®Card

 - You’ll pay a 2% fee for foreign transactions made in U.S. dollars and a 3% fee for foreign transactions made in non-U.S. currency.

-- Late payments won’t affect your overall APR, but there is a $37 fee.
+- Late payments won’t affect your overall APR, but there is an up to $38 fee.

 Extras, perks and using rewards

 This card comes with Visa Signature benefits, which includes 24-hour concierge service, discounts and upgrades on select travel, and access to exclusive entertainment and fine-dining events.

 There’s no minimum redemption amount and you can cash in your awards any time as a deposit into your U.S. Bank checking or savings account, or as a credit on your statement.
 You do not have to be a customer with the bank to qualify for a card.

 Discover it® Cash Back cardholders can earn 5% cash back on up to $1,500 in purchases made in accordance with Discover’s 2018 Cashback Calendar after enrollment.
 Enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in various categories throughout the year.

 You won’t earn one of those huge sign-up bonuses other cards offer, but if you’re looking for a no-frills cash-back card, the Discover it® Cash Back does come with one intriguing feature: Discover will pay a dollar-for-dollar match of all the cash back you’ve earned at the end of your first year.

 The Chase Freedom card is fee-free and offers rotating bonus categories that pay 5% back, with a cap of $1,500 in each category and an unlimited 1% back on everything else.
 You also have to sign-up each quarter to get the bonus.
 An advantage of this card over the Discover it® Cash Back is it’s a Visa, which is more widely accepted than the Discover card.